Mokakash/NFT_Trades_Project_Python/README.md

   + Location
   + Type
   + Eth Expect to Receive
-+ **Final Verification** – Re-created a final heatmap to visually confirm the absence of null or missing values in the cleaned DataFrame (now yellow representing null values remained :wink:).
++ **Final Verification** – Re-created a final heatmap to visually confirm the absence of null or missing values in the cleaned DataFrame (NO yellows representing null values remained in our DataFrame.
+Now it's good to go :wink:).

   + ![image2](https://github.com/Mokakash/NFT_Trades_Project_Python/blob/main/Assets/02_Cleaned_NULL_Heatmap.png)